 Dr. Beers was a past president of the D.C.
 Chapter of the American Academy of Pediatrics (AAP).
 He was also the chair of the AAP National Committee on Membership.
-He serves on the Council of School Health for the AAP and serves in a variety of other roles for the AAP, both regionally and nationally.
-Dr. Beers has worked on many issues as they relate to children in D.C.
-He was part of the executive committee and a founding member of the D.C.
-Partnership to Improve Children’s Healthcare Quality, a collaborative between the D.C. pediatric community and Medicaid.
-He was an active member of the Children’s Advocacy Roundtable, coordinated by D.C.
-Action for Children.
-He has served on a number of advisory committees relating to children and their health and education.
-He also led efforts to coordinate the first D.C.
-City-wide Childhood Obesity Summit.
+He served on the Council of School Health for AAP and serves in a variety of other roles for AAP, both regionally and nationally.
+He currently serves on the Public Policy Committee for the Children’s Hospital Association.
+Dr. Beers has worked on many issues as they relate to children in the district.
+He has served on several advisory committees relating to children and their health and education.
 Dr. Beers has done research on children with disabilities and access to care issues and the interface between health and education systems.
 To that end, Dr. Beers currently serves on the boards of Special Olympics D.C. and Parents Amplifying Voices in Education.

 Dr. Beers completed his undergraduate education at the University of Rochester and his medical school education at George Washington University.
-He remained in D.C. to complete his residency at Children’s National.
+He remained in Washington, D.C., to complete his residency at Children’s National.
 He completed the Anne Dyson Child Advocacy fellowship at Children’s Hospital of Boston and was the chief fellow for the Division of General Pediatrics.
-While in Boston, he completed a master’s in Public Administration at the John F. Kennedy School of Government at Harvard University and was also the medical director of the Perkins School for the Blind.
+While in Boston, he completed a master’s in public administration at the John F. Kennedy School of Government at Harvard University and was also the medical director of the Perkins School for the Blind.